oscar-bender-stone/honors-thesis/source/1_introduction.typ

 that addresses a subset of these problems is MILR @milr_llvm, another IR to abstract away from the original.
-Implementing these systems for _general_ programs is not the intent of this thesis, and instead, is to _bridge_ information accross languages.
+Implementing these systems for _general_ programs is not the intent of this thesis, and instead, is to _bridge_ information _about_ programs.
 Therefore, we are interested in _unifying representations_ of these languages.

 // TODO: determine languages